Paul Cooper (speedway rider)

 Paul Robert Cooper (born 7 June 1982 in York, England) is a former motorcycle speedway rider from England.

 Career

+Cooper primarily rode for Sheffield Tigers throughout his career.
+Cooper is twice a winner of the Conference League Pairs Championship, partnering Benji Compton in 2006 and Simon Lambert in 2007.

-Cooper is also an accomplished grasstrack, long track and motorcycle racing rider, reaching the World Final of the latter.
+He is also an accomplished grasstrack, long track and motorcycle racing rider, reaching the World Final of the latter.
 He is a multi-British Grasstrack Champion in the minor solo classes and was the 2017 and 2019 British Sand Ace Champion.